Dillon Yruegas

 he/él

-Dillon Yruegas (he/él) is a queer trans mixed Coahuiltecan theatremaker from Texas currently residing in Boston, MA as the fellow for HowlRound Theatre Commons
+Dillon Yruegas (he/él) is a queer trans mixed coahuiltecan/xicano theatremaker from Central Texas currently residing in New York City.

 Biography

-Dillon Yruegas (he/él) is a queer trans mixed Coahuiltecan theatremaker from Central Texas who holds both a BFA in Theatre and a BA in Spanish from Texas State University.
-He is the current Fellow at HowlRound Theatre Commons, a steering committee member of the Latinx Theatre Commons, and a part of Company One Theatre's season 21 PlayLab cohort.
+Dillon Yruegas (he/él) is a queer trans mixed coahuiltecan/xicano theatremaker from his ancestral lands in Central Texas.
+He holds both a BFA in Theatre and a BA in Spanish from Texas State University.
+Currently, he is Program Administrator of Career Development & Experience at The New School and a steering committee member of the Latinx Theatre Commons.

 Plays